JennyRockU/SmartEmailService/README.md

 - smtpapi-csharp (for SendGrid)
 - restSharp (helping to create web requests in .NET)

-And SDKs:
+And the SDKs are:
 - Application Insights (for application usage and error monitoring)
 - Azure Storage (for the message queue)

 ## Technology Choices
-This application is for the most part built in C#, and uses all .Net technologies.
+This application built for the most part in C#, and uses all .Net technologies.
-While can work with other languages as well, on different levels, C# is the language in which I am most expiriencied.
+While I can work with other languages as well, on different levels, C# is the language in which I am most expiriencied.
-Therefore, .Net was prioritized over other more popular backend technologies in order to avoid hurting the quality of the application code due to lack of experience.
+Therefore, .Net was prioritized over other more popular backend technologies in order to avoid hurting the quality of the application code due to not having enough expirience in working with them.

 The frontend application, static site, uses a little bit of JavaScript.